Ludmilact/Ludmilact/README.md

 👩‍🦰 I'm Ludmila and my pronouns are she/her

-👩‍🎓 I have a bachelor's degree in Law and now I study computer sciente
+👩‍🎓 I have bachelor's degree in Law and now I'm studying computer science

 👩‍💻 I make my carrer transition with <a href="https://github.com/betrybe"><b>Trybe</b></a> 's Web Development